GuglioIsStupid/BIWTH-Ports/README.md

-# Funkin3D
+# BIWTH:TG Ports
-3DS "Demake" of the game "Friday Night Funkin'"
+Port of Blending In With The Homies: THE GAME to multiple platforms in the same codebase